lkesteloot/unsong/unsong.md

 “I mean, it looks like there’s a difference to us,” said Zoe Farr, “but maybe on a metaphysical level, that sort of depravity is just what a total, absolute absence of good looks like.”

 “I remember seeing a video,” said Ana “of the President’s summit with the Devil.
 It was in this big hall.
 First the President came in, and they all played the Star-Spangled Banner.
-Then Thamiel came in, and the band played…played the anthem of Hell.
+Then Thamiel came in, and the band played... played the anthem of Hell.
 It was horrible.
 I didn’t even know instruments could make noises like that.
 They were all out of tune and fighting with each other and going at weird intervals that tricked the ear and made me want to pull my hair out.”

 “So?” asked Zoe.
 “Maybe the Hell music was just the total absolute absence of good in music.”